I have a confession to make: I used to think lard was unhealthy.

 1. It’s as HEALTHY as OLIVE OIL!

 When compared with olive oil, lard is a close second in the monounsaturated fat department!
 Olive oil has about 77% monounsaturated fat, with lard at 48% monounsaturated fat.
 Butter ranks third with 30% monounsaturated fat and coconut oil is last at 6%.
 The main fat in lard (oleic acid) is a fatty acid associated with decreased risk of depression.
-A 2005 study from Thailand also reported that oleic acid has high anti-cancer benefits and can decrease your risk of breast cancer.
+A 2005 study also reported that oleic acid has high anti-cancer benefits and can decrease your risk of breast cancer.
 Those same monounsaturated fats, are responsible for lowering LDL levels while leaving HDL (“good”) cholesterol levels alone.
 Shocking, right?

 Lard also contains high amounts of Vitamin D, a necessary fat-soluble vitamin.
 It is estimated that 1 tablespoon of lard contains 1000 IU of Vitamin D!
 As a society, we are extremely deficient in Vitamin D. As a powerful immunity booster, the intake of Vitamin D can prevent those frequent colds and flus in your home each year.
 Our family caught a cold ONE time this year.
 ONCE.
 We eat A LOT of Vitamin D in our household because we believe that instead of buying a Vitamin D supplement (a processed, synthetic version of the vitamin), we try to eat the real stuff.